How to Become an Indiana School Counselor

 I’m a High School Graduate…

-The following are recommended steps that will help you acquire the education you need while also learn more about working with student aged individuals.
+The following are recommended steps that will help you acquire the education you need become a licensed school counselor for pre-K–12 students in Indiana.

 - The United Way of Central Indiana